skwita/Blog/README.md

 * ✅ Added user exists check and password confirm check
 * ✅ Implemented auto login after registration
 * ✅ Added admin page for viewing users and posts (with access only for admin)
+* ✅ Added profile page where you can see all posts of the certain user
+* ✅ Added likes on posts
+* ✅ Added comments on posts